my-language-skills/simple-metadata/README.md

 Wordpress gives you the ability to add metadata to your sites thus helping Google and other search engines to recognise it.
 The problem comes if you want to expand.

-Simple metadata, extends the functionality of Wordpress and gives you the flexibility to add more metadata in your sites, taking advantage of the schema markup.
+Simple metadata, extends the functionality of Wordpress and gives you the flexibility to add automatically metadata in your sites, taking advantage of the schema markup.

+Simple metadata just work in default WP post and pages.

 * [Introduction](/doc/doc-intro.md)
 * [Installation, Integrations and Compatibilities](/doc/doc-general.md)